njoyard/ist/README.markdown

   inside `string`
 * `Context#createContext(newValue)`	creates and returns a new `Context` object with `newValue` as value, but with the same rendering document
+* `Context#pushEvalVal(name, value)` adds a variable to the scope used in `evaluate`, overriding any previous value.
+This can be used to add variables that can be used in expressions in `{{...}}` blocks or after directive names.
+  For an example of usage, see below how the `@each` directive pushes the `loop` variable.
+* `Context#popEvalVal(name)` removes a variable from the scope used in `evaluate`, restoring its previous value if any, and returning the popped value.
+For an example of usage, see the `@each` directive.

 Internally, IST always works with `Context` objects when rendering templates.
 Actually, you can directly pass a `Context` object to the `render` method of any